Over 51 million school hours are lost each year due to poor oral health.

 Keep your students in school and learning.

-If you work with children from low-income families you already realize the negative impact poor oral health has on a child’s ability to learn.
-Because low-income children have less access to dental care than other children do, they are 12 times as likely to miss school due to an oral health problem and over 4 million children attend school in dental pain every day.
-Dental problems also can lower self-esteem and slow personal development.
-The CDC and HRSA support school-based dental services to reduce oral diseases in children.
-We do too!
+If you work with children from low-income families you already know the negative impact poor oral health has on a child’s ability to learn.
+Because low-income children have less access to dental care than other children, they are 12 times more likely to miss school due to oral health problems.

-We work with local dentists that provide on-site dental care at schools where there are children in need and we create a dental home with the same level of care provided by a traditional office.
+We work with local dentists that provide on-site dental care at schools.
 Our program is easy for a school to implement and costs the school nothing.

 Please contact us to learn how your school can join thousands of others partnering with our school-based dental program to fight dental disease so children can better learn in the classroom.

 Big Smiles was featured on NBC affiliate KSEE in Fresno, CA as a partner with the Fresno County Office of Education to provide free care to uninsured students thanks to a $25,000 grant from Kaiser Permanente Fresno.